abw/badger-database-js/manual/limitations.md

 by [tables](manual/table_methods.html) should be sufficient to insert, update and delete rows for *most* simple cases.
-If you need a more complex query involving joins, subqueries, etc., then, once again, writing a custom SQL query and saving it as a named queries is probably the best solution.
+If you need a more complex query involving joins, subqueries, etc., then, once again, writing a custom SQL query and saving it as a named query is probably the best solution.

-Similarly, the support for relations has some shortcomings.
+Similarly, the support for [relations](manual/relations.html) has some shortcomings.
 For example, you can't define many-to-many relations that use intermediate link tables.
 However, you can define your own load method with a custom SQL query when you need to.

 These are all deliberate design decision.
 Supporting everything that is possible in SQL would require a full-blown ORM or SQL query generator